5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Challenge #4: Engaging with a Fragmented Audience

-Another issue for many marketers is dealing with target audience fragments and dozens of buyer personas, especially if they work for ecommerce companies or larger brands that see varied audiences.
+Another issue for many marketers is managing target audience segments and dozens of buyer personas, especially if they work for ecommerce companies or larger brands serving diverse audiences.

 The fragments usually result in further challenges, like not being able to: